 Is Dental Lace Vegan?

-Dental Lace does make a vegan version of their floss, which is not make of silk but rather a nylon floss material.
+Dental Lace does make a vegan version of their floss, which is not made of silk, instead it is made from bamboo charcoal and PET.
 We do not stock the vegan version of this floss.
 If you’re seeking a vegan plastic free dental floss EORTH Australia stock Flosspot Vegan Plastic Free Dental Floss packaged in a small metal container, vegan refills also available.

 How do you use Dental Lace?